-In the last year, an average of 1300 animals came into SPCA Auckland every month.
-This puts huge pressure on services such as the animal hospital and the Inspectorate.
-It's more than just an SPCA problem – it's a community problem.
+In the last year, an average of 900 animals came into SPCA Auckland every month.
+This puts huge pressure on services such as the animal hospital and the Inspectorate team.
+But it is more than just an SPCA problem – it's a community problem.

-New Zealand sadly has so many unwanted, neglected animals.
-De-sexing and responsible ownership are the only way to address the cause of unwanted animals being abused and neglected.
+Desexing and responsible ownership are the only way to address the cause of unwanted animals being born, abused and neglected.

 By stopping unwanted births of kittens and puppies, we can prevent the SPCA from being the ‘ambulance at the bottom of the cliff’.

 Desex, spey, neuter, alter, castrate, sterilise or fix – they are all terms used to describe an operation that stops animals reproducing (make babies).
 A spey is an operation to remove the ovaries and uterus in a female.
 This means that she will not be able to have babies.
 A neuter is an operation to remove the testicles in a male.
 This means that he should not want to roam to find a female mate.
 He should also spray and mark (pee) on things less often.?

 How old does my cat need to be?

 Your cat can be desexed from approximately 3 months old and should be at least 1kg.
 Most cats reach sexual maturity when they are 4-6 months old and should be desexed before this happens.

 Can you desex both male and female cats?

 Yes, both male and female cats should be desexed.

 If you have any other questions, please contact SPCA Auckland on 09 256 7300.